KevinAngeles/nytreact/README.md

-# New York Times React
+# New York Times React Search

 This application allows users to search for articles from the New York Times and save the links into a data base so users can read those articles later.